-- Understand coordinate planes and ordered pairs. - Know about bacteria and other major domains of life. - 8 Understand solids, liquids, and other states of matter. - Know about the history of the United States, including the 13 colonies, the American Revolution, and the Civil War. - Learn about the states in the United States and their capitals.
+- Know about bacteria and other major domains of life. - Understand solids, liquids, and other states of matter. - Know about the history of the United States, including the 13 colonies, the American Revolution, and the Civil War. - Learn about the states in the United States and their capitals.